Haya-2/WashingMachine/README.md

 ### Current Limitations

-- **Login Feature**: The login functionality is currently not fully operational.
-Work is needed to complete the login system for manager access.
-There is button to navigate for now so everything is accessible.
+- **Login Feature**: The login functionality should be fully operational.
+There is still some error cases that hasn't been tested.
+There are buttons to navigate for now, so everything is accessible.
 - **Button Functionality**: Some buttons, such as "Give Key" and "Kick Out," have not yet been implemented with corresponding commands or actions.
 There is also the "Declare state Machines" as well as "Daily repport".
 The latter will be a json of all the mouvement for the machines, so the manager can use this to ensure residents will pay for the machine.

 ## Setup Instructions